JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 - Extension implementations should be stateless.
 Use explicit [](plugin_services.md) for managing (runtime) data.
 - Avoid any initialization in constructor, see also notes for [Services](plugin_services.md#constructor).

+When using Kotlin:
-- Kotlin: Do not use `object` but `class` for implementation ([more details](using_kotlin.md#caution)).
+- Do not use `object` but `class` for implementation.
+[More details](using_kotlin.md#object-vs-class)
-- Kotlin: Do not use `companion object` to avoid excessive classloading/initialization when the extension class is loaded.
+- Do not use `companion object` to avoid excessive classloading/initialization when the extension class is loaded.
 Use top-level declarations or objects instead.
+[More details](using_kotlin.md#companion-object-extensions)

 </procedure>